6 Things to Do in Akita, JAPAN

 3. Oga Peninsula and Namahage Museum

-The Oga Peninsula is home to the legendary Namahage tradition, where locals dressed as deities visit homes during New Year’s to ward off evil.
+The Oga Peninsula is famous for its Namahage tradition, where costumed “demons” visit homes during New Year’s celebrations to ward off laziness.

 4. Nyuto Onsen Village